Medicine in the medieval Islamic world: Overview

-Medicine was a central part of medieval Islamic culture.
+Medicine was a central part of the medieval Islamic culture.
 This period was called the Golden Age of Islam and lasted from the eighth century to the fourteenth century.
 The economic and social standing of the patient determined to a large extent the type of care sought and the expectations of the patients varied along with the approaches of the practitioners.

-Responding to circumstances of time and place/location, Islamic physicians and scholars developed a large and complex medical literature exploring, analyzing, and synthesizing the theory and practice of medicine Islamic medicine was initially built on tradition, chiefly the theoretical and practical knowledge developed in Arabia and was known at Muhammad's time, ancient Hellenistic medicine such as Unani, ancient Indian medicine such as Ayurveda, and the ancient Iranian Medicine of the Academy of Gundishapur.
+Responding to circumstances of time and place/location, Islamic physicians and scholars created an extensive and complex medical literature exploring, analyzing, and synthesizing the theory and practice of medicine Islamic medicine was initially built on tradition, chiefly the theoretical and practical knowledge developed in Arabia in the time of Muhammad, ancient Hellenistic medicine such as Unani, ancient Indian medicine such as Ayurveda, and the ancient Iranian Medicine of the Academy of Gundishapur.
 The works of ancient Greek and Roman physicians Hippocrates, Galen and Dioscorides also had a lasting impact on Middle Eastern medicine.
 Intellectual thirst, open-mindness, and vigor were at an all-time high in this era.
 During the Golden Age of Islam, classical learning was sought out, systematised and improved upon by scientists and scholars with such diligence that Arab science became the most advanced of its day.
-Ophthalmology has been described as the most successful branch of medicine researched at the time, with the works of Ibn al-Haytham remaining an authority in the field until early modern times.
+Ophthalmology has been described as the most successful branch of medicine researched at the time, with the works of Ibn al-Haytham retaining an authority in the field until early modern times.

+The acceptance of new ideas and the preservation of ancient texts by Muslims in the Middle Ages helped advance medicine during that period.
+They added to ancient medical ideas and techniques, developed medical and related sciences, and enhanced medical knowledge in areas such as surgery and understanding the human body.
+Although many Western scholars do not acknowledge the Muslim influence on medicine, they believe it had no independent influence from ancient Roman and Greek medicine.

+Overall, Islamic Medicine is a combination of medicines from Greece, Persia, Syria, India, and Byzantine.
+The literary and scientific lingua franca was adapted, changed and most important “islamicized”.The effect of it was not only spread in Islamic lands, but was also spread in Europe, Asia, China, and the Far East.